Criticism doesn't affect me - Solskjaer

-Ole Gunnar Solskjaer: Manchester United boss on Jamie Carragher criticism
+Ole Gunnar Solskjaer: Manchester United boss rejects Jamie Carragher criticism

 Last updated on .From the section Man Utd